iamsmkr/attila/README.md

 	grunt build

 ## Deploy
-Before you can add this theme to your ghost blog platform, you would need to build a zip archieve of all the content listed under this repository leaving `node_modules` directory.
+Before you can add this theme to your ghost blog, you would need to build a zip archieve of all the content listed under this repository leaving `node_modules` directory.
 Once done building this zip archieve, add it to your ghost blog via cms.

 ## Copyright & License